Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Best Apps To Learn Spanish

-Discover the best way to learn Spanish with these top-rated courses and programs online
+Discover the best way to learn Spanish with our reviews of the top-rated programs online

 So you want to learn to speak Spanish, but don’t know where to start?
-That’s totally understandable given the plethora of language learning apps and online programs available today, all of which claim to be the best.
+That’s totally understandable given the massive number of language learning apps and online programs available today, all of which claim to be the best.
 Luckily, our team (including a linguist and polyglot) has purchased, used and put each app through the ringer, giving them all detailed reviews and ratings.
 This guide covers the best five among the dozen or so Spanish apps we used and reviewed.

 Why Rocket Spanish Is The Most Effective Language App

 After testing out just about language program out on the market, Rocket Spanish stands above the rest.
 To put it simply, their Spanish course is the most well-rounded and comprehensive among all those that we reviewed.

 Rocket’s interactive audio lessons, in which you listen and respond to fluent speakers in the context of mock conversations, are the backbone of the course and the key driver of their high rating.

 In my opinion, these guided conversations are extremely effective for improving your listening comprehension and verbal skills.

 You’re essentially asked to use your newly learned Spanish under pressure just like you would in real life situations.
 It can be tough at first, but it is one of the best means of ramping up your language skills.
 The key point is that you get simulated real world experience with Rocket’s audio lessons (unlike the Duolingo Spanish lessons).

 Following the audio portion of each lesson, Rocket also provides a number of reinforcement exercises and drills to sharpen your reading and writing skills and really drive home your learning.